Pond (Australian band): History

 On 31 January 2024, Pond released a new single, "Neon River", accompanied by a music video.
 In February and March, they toured across Australia and New Zealand as one of the opening acts for Queens of the Stone Age.
 On 27 March 2024, the band announced that their tenth studio album, Stung!, would be released on 21 June 2024.
 Accompanying the album's unveiling was its second single, "(I'm) Stung", along with a music video and news of a tour of Australia later that year.
 On 21 May 2024, it was announced that the third single from Stung!, titled "So Lo", would be released on 28 May 2024.

 On 7 February 2025, Pond announced a new compilation album titled The Early Years: 2008–2010, which would be released on 12 April 2025 as a Record Store Day exclusive and would consist of 11 of the 24 songs that make up their first three albums: Psychedelic Mango (2009), Corridors of Blissterday (2009), and Frond (2010), none of which are available on streaming services or for official purchase.
 On 4 June 2025, The Early Years 2008–2010 was made available on all streaming services.
-As of 31 July 2025, Pond are currently recording their eleventh studio album.
+As of 31 July 2025, Pond were in the process of recording their eleventh studio album.

+On 17 March 2026, Pond released a new single titled "Terrestrials" -- which they had first performed live at a show in early 2025 -- alongside the announcement of a small US tour opening for actor Joe Keery's musical project, Djo.
+On 2 April 2026, the band announced that a single titled "Two Hands" -- which was first performed live on 21 December 2025 in Jakarta -- would be released on 8 April 2026.
+On 8 April 2026, alongside the release of "Two Hands", Pond announced that their eleventh studio album, Terrestrials, would be released on 19 June 2026 through their own imprint, Mangovision via Secretly Distribution.
+Alongside the announcement of Terrestrials was the reveal of additional US tour dates in which the band will be headlining.
+On 12 May 2026, the band released "Through the Heather", the third and final pre-release single from Terrestrials.
+On 17 June 2026, the band revealed on social media that a fourth single, "Skyworks", would be released on 19 June, the day of the album's release.
+Alongside the reveal was a brief snippet of a music video produced for the single.